Birth of a Twitter trend: the story behind #gaijinconfessionfriday | The Japan Times

 De Heus said he didn’t really expect much — “maybe a few other people would tweet their confessions and move on to the next big thing by lunch” — but similar tweets kept appearing, eventually landing the hashtag on Twitter’s trending list.

 In hindsight, he said, “It’s really cool to see so many people with relatable experiences.”
-But he’s skeptical about its shelf life: “The internet loves beating dead horses, but with 52 Fridays in a year I’m sure the Confession Friday will stop being a thing after a week or two.”

 Ashleigh (@pandomi) said she was happy to see not only “real struggles of foreigners in Japan, but but a lot of jokes to bring us together.”
 But will she continue writing confessions every Friday?
 “I think I might.
 Maybe not with the exact fervor I did before, but with updated confessions … weekly.”

-Note: Correction: This story was updated on April 20 to include the fact that the concept was initiated by @lefteyedgirl.